mindstorm38/mc173/README.md

 crate from data structure and logic crate, the latter is made to be used be developers.

 ## Logic
-The logic crate is available at [mc173/](/mc173/) and provides the core data structures such as worlds, chunks and entities, but also the behaviors for blocks, items and entities.
+The logic crate [mc173](/mc173/) provides the core data structures such as worlds, chunks and entities, but also the behaviors for blocks, items and entities.
+It also provides a lot of utilities related to Minecraft.

 ## Server
-The server crate is available at [mc173-server/](/mc173-server/), it's an implementation of the *Notchian* server protocol, it is built on top of the logic crate and has threaded networking, it also defines protocol structures.
+The server crate [mc173-server](/mc173-server/) is an implementation of the *Notchian* server protocol, it is built on top of the logic crate and has threaded networking, it also defines protocol structures.

 ## Roadmap
 There is a lot of work to be done in order to provide a fully functional server on